Installation¶

 when you upgrade pretalx in this case.

-We compile static files and translation data and create the database structure:
+Now compile static files and translation data and create the database structure:

 (venv)$ python -m pretalx migrate